David Palmer (24): 24: Season 1

 David Palmer has had many difficulties due to his political life.
 In the first season, Palmer is the frontrunner in the race for nomination as Democratic candidate for President of the United States.
 His life is threatened during the course of Day 1.
 His political life is threatened on other fronts.
-His son, Keith, is shown to be a viable suspect in the murder of the man who raped his daughter.
+His son, Keith, is shown to be a viable suspect in the murder of the man who raped his sister.
 Palmer investigates, but finds that telling the truth is preferable to covering it up with lies, and takes a stand in favor of his son.
 However, he finds out his wife, Sherry, is trying to manipulate him, both in that potential scandal, and the one Sherry tries to create.
 David becomes furious with Sherry, and divorces her.

 David Palmer also confronts Jack Bauer in person over the events of the first ten hours, demanding a private, unrecorded interview with Bauer.
 Palmer, believing that Bauer wants payback for the deaths of his covert operations team, starts by demanding that Jack tell him of the other people involved in the assassination attempt on his life.
 Jack says he is trying to protect Palmer's life, which ultimately leads Palmer to realize he was wrong about Jack and his motives.
 The failed covert mission is implied to be the cause of Bauer's marital problems preceding the season, Palmer goes on to defeat his Democratic primary opponent Governor Hodges, a University of Toledo College of Law alumnus, and incumbent president Harold Barnes in the general election.